VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 ::

-    driver_config: this section specifies values used by the driver agent during operation.
+    driver_config- this section specifies values used by the driver agent during operation.

         API_KEY - This is the User's API key.
 This must be obtained by the user from